isaacdenny/cs121/p2/README.md

 $ java JukeboxHero
 ```

-You should then see prompts in the console for track information.
+You should then see the program menu in the console.

 ## Sources used